tilezen/vector-datasource/docs/layers.md

 Data is organized into several thematic layers, each of which is named, for example; `buildings`, `pois`, and `water`.
 A selection of these layers are typically used for base map rendering, and are provided under the short-hand name `all`.
 Each layer includes a simplified view of OpenStreetMap data for easier consumption, with common tags often condensed into a single `kind` field as noted below.

 Need help displaying vector tiles in a map?
-We have several [examples](display-tiles.md) using Mapzen vector tiles to style in your favorite graphics library including Tangram, Mapbox GL, D3, and OpenLayers.
+Here are several [examples](display-tiles.md) using Mapzen vector tiles to style in your favorite graphics library including Tangram, Mapbox GL, D3, and OpenLayers.

 ### Overview

 #### Data sources and attribution

 Mapzen primarily sources from OpenStreetMap, but includes a variety of other open data.
 For a full listing, view the [data sources](data-sources.md).
-Each source may require [attribution](attribution.md) in your project.
+Each source may require attribution in your project.

 #### Feature names